Adaptive Denoising of Signals with Local Shift-Invariant Structure

 \section{Abstract}

-We study the problem of discrete-time signal denoising, following the line of research initiated by~\cite{nemirovsky1991nonparametric} and further developed in~\cite{jn1-2009,jn2-2010,harchaoui2015adaptive,ostrovsky2016structure}.
-Previous papers considered the following setup: the signal is assumed to admit a \textit{convolution-type linear oracle} -- an unknown linear estimator in the form of the convolution of the observations with an unknown time-invariant filter with small $\ell_2$-norm.
-It was shown that such an oracle can be ``mimicked'' by an efficiently computable \textit{non-linear} convolution-type estimator, in which the filter minimizes the Fourier-domain $\ell_\infty$-norm of the residual, regularized by the Fourier-domain $\ell_1$-norm of the filter.
-Following~\cite{ostrovsky2016structure}, here we study an alternative family of estimators, replacing the $\ell_\infty$-norm of the residual with the $\ell_2$-norm.
-Such estimators are found to have better statistical properties; in particular, we prove sharp oracle inequalities for their $\ell_2$-loss.
-Our guarantees require an extra assumption of \textit{approximate shift-invariance}: the signal must be $\varkappa$-close, in $\ell_2$-metric, to some shift-invariant linear subspace with bounded dimension~$s$.
-However, this subspace can be completely \textit{unknown}, and the remainder terms in the oracle inequalities scale at most polynomially with~$s$ and~$\varkappa$.
-In conclusion, we show that the new assumption implies the previously considered one, providing explicit constructions of the convolution-type linear oracles with $\ell_2$-norm bounded in terms of parameters~$s$ and~$\varkappa$.
+We discuss the problem of adaptive discrete-time signal denoising in the situation where the signal to be recovered admits a ``linear oracle''---an unknown linear estimate that takes the form of convolution of observations with a time-invariant filter.
+It was shown by Juditsky and Nemirovski (2009) \cite{jn1-2009} that when the $\ell_2$-norm of the oracle filter is small enough, such oracle can be ``mimicked'' by an efficiently computable \textit{adaptive} estimate of the same structure with the observation-driven filter.
+The filter in question was obtained as a solution to the optimization problem in which the $\ell_\infty$-norm of the Discrete Fourier Transform (DFT) of the estimation residual is minimized under constraint on the $\ell_1$-norm of the filter DFT.
+In this paper, we discuss a new family of adaptive estimates which rely upon minimizing the $\ell_2$-norm of the estimation residual.
+We show that such estimators possess better statistical properties than those based on~$\ell_\infty$-fit; in particular, under the assumption of \textit{approximate shift-invariance} we prove oracle inequalities for their $\ell_2$-loss and improved bounds for $\ell_2$- and pointwise losses.
+We also study the relationship of the approximate shift-invariance assumption with the {\em signal simplicity} introduced in \cite{jn1-2009} and discuss the application of the proposed approach to {\em harmonic oscillation} denoising.